·

 SGIP is administered by California's four major utility companies, each managing the program for their own service territory:

 Each utility manages its own SGIP budget independently, so funding availability can vary by region.
-Your installer will know the current funding status for your utility.
+A registered SGIP Developer will know the current funding status for your utility.

 What Technologies Qualify?

-While SGIP covers several clean energy technologies, the most common residential application is battery energy storage — either standalone or paired with rooftop solar panels.
+SGIP covers several distributed energy technologies.
+The most common residential application is energy storage, either standalone or paired with on-site generation.

 Qualifying technologies include:

-For most homeowners, the conversation centers on battery storage.
-These systems store energy from your solar panels (or from the grid during off-peak hours) and release it when you need it — during peak rate hours, at night, or during a power outage.
+For most homeowners, the conversation centers on energy storage.
+These systems store energy (from on-site generation, or from the grid during off-peak hours) and release it when you need it — during peak rate hours, at night, or during a power outage.

-California faces unique energy challenges that make battery storage more than just a nice-to-have.
+California faces unique energy challenges that make home energy storage more than just a nice-to-have.
 It's becoming essential for many households.

 Power Shutoffs Are a Reality

 PG&E and other utilities have implemented Public Safety Power Shutoffs (PSPS) during high fire-risk conditions.
 During a PSPS, the utility proactively cuts power to prevent wildfires — sometimes for days.
-Without a battery, your home goes dark.
-With a battery, your essential systems (refrigerator, lights, medical equipment, Wi-Fi) keep running.
+Without stored energy, your home goes dark.
+With an energy storage system, your essential systems (refrigerator, lights, medical equipment, Wi-Fi) keep running.

 Time-of-Use Rates Reward Smart Energy Use

 California utilities have shifted to Time-of-Use (TOU) rate structures where electricity costs significantly more during peak evening hours (typically 4pm–9pm).
-A battery lets you store cheap solar energy during the day and use it during expensive peak hours, saving you money on every bill.
+Energy storage lets you store low-cost energy during the day and use it during expensive peak hours, saving you money on every bill.

 Grid Reliability Is Declining